towolf/towolf.github.com/docs/PsychMatlabTests/StaleDirectoryCacheBug.markdown

 \>the file defining the function has been updated.
 This can take a lot of
 \>time, and seems unnecessary for functions which change very seldomly, such
 \>as those found in the \\toolbox subdirectories.
 Therefore, the status for
-\>M\-files in these subdirectories are 'cached'.
+\>M-files in these subdirectories are 'cached'.
 Note that the files
 \>themselves are not compiled and in memory, it's just that Matlab keeps
 \>track of what and where these files are.
 \>